3D Rotations in Processing (Vectors, Matrices, Quaternions)

 We’ll need to test both the quaternion-vector multiplication and matrix conversion to make sure that immediate shapes and retained shapes work.

-.
+Because a PShape does not allow its matrix to be set, we reset to the identity matrix then multiply with applyMatrix.
 To convert from a matrix to a quaternion, we use the following, submitted by Christian to Euclidean Spaces.

 At the core of conversion is the matrix trace, the sum of its diagonal.

 Other implementations try to limit the use of square root, but the above has the advantage of clarity and brevity.
-Underneath Processing math functions are those of Java’s Math
+Underneath Processing math functions are those of Java’s Math library.
+One function Processing doesn’t wrap is signnum.
+By multiplying each imaginary component by the result of signnum, we ensure that the quaternion has the same sign as the rotation matrix.
+We can test the conversion in the console.

-function is now easy to make: given an origin, target, and an up direction, find i, j and k.
-Then supply them to set
+With a matrix conversion in place, a quaternion lookAt function is now easy to make: given an origin, target, and an up direction, find i, j and k.
+Then supply them to set.
+We’ll conclude with these conversions.
+Should we need to research more than what’s covered in this tutorial, Euclidean Spaces is a handy reference.

 Conclusion

-.
+Now that some basics of rotation are taken care of, what’s available to us?
+This enables us to create Transforms which track rotation data for 3D objects in our sketch without need of pushMatrix and popMatrix.
 If we add Euler angle conversions to our code, we could import and interpret a BioVision Hierarchy (.bvh) file then pass it on to either matrices or quaternions.
 And even more opportunities open up should we choose to work more directly with OpenGL.